lisyarus/blog/_posts/2023-02-24-blur-coefficients-generator.md

 }
 </style>

-Generates sample offsets and weights for a two-pass Gaussian blur shader that uses linear texture filtering to sample two weighted pixels using a single texture read.
+Generates sample offsets and weights for a two-pass Gaussian blur GLSL shader that uses linear texture filtering to sample two weighted pixels using a single texture read.

 <form>
 <label for="radius">Blur radius:</label>